brianmwadime/smutchings.github.io/_portfolio/scanner-pro-6-by-readdle.markdown

 img: /img/scanner-pro-6-by-readdle.png
 ---

-I worked with Readdle’s Marketing team to ensure that the messaging and communication for the launch of Scanner Pro 6 were spot on.
+I worked with [Readdle’s](https://readdle.com) Marketing team to ensure that the messaging and communication for the launch of Scanner Pro 6 were spot on.
 The app was featured by Apple and received over 1.5 million opens in the first 24 hours after launch.

-A preview of the announcement email can be seen below!
+A preview of the announcement email can be seen below.

 <img src="/img/scanner-pro-6-by-readdle-email.png">